 Silent Night, Deadly Night receives a festively colorful 4K restoration and several stockings’ worth of supplements from Shout!
 Factory.

-Elaine May’s black-hearted romantic comedy gets a sparkling new restoration and some solid supplements as part of Olive Films’s Signature line.
+This black-hearted romantic comedy gets a sparkling new restoration and some solid supplements as part of Olive Films’s Signature line.

-Terry Gilliam’s hysterical historical farrago gets a ravishing 4K restoration (and a handful of new extras) from Criterion.
+Gilliam’s hysterical historical farrago gets a ravishing 4K restoration (and a handful of new extras) from Criterion.

 The finale invites us to inquire into our own motives for wanting to revisit the series.